Development workflow

 Build the Isograph JavaScript libraries for use in demos

-pnpm -r watch-libs
+pnpm watch-libs

 watch-libs